Delusions of Disproportionate Force

 better battle plans

 Did Israel have better battle plans and strategies when it made war on Hamas?
 Yes, its very reasonable to assume so.
 After all the IDF has a hierarchy of military personnel who have been through several wars and who have had the benefit of the highest levels of military education.
 The IDF is headed by a High Command of outstanding military talent, knowledge and experience.
-Its extremely doubtful that Hamas appreciated the importance of this aspect when it challenged Israel to invade and promised disproportionate slaughter and mayhem in return.
+It

 Did Hamas not know they were heading for a war they could not win?
 Whose fault is that?
-Israels or Hamas?
+Israels or Hamas

 Hamas Losses from